gummybears/gtk4_with_crystal/README.md

 - lesson 004 : Builder
 - lesson 005 : Clipboard
 - lesson 006 : Comboboxes
-- lesson 007 : Constraints
+- lesson 007 : Simple Constraints
+- lesson 008 : Interactive Constraints

 To run the code for a lesson, go to corresponding directory.
 Make sure